Benzocaine

-Benzocaine, sold under the brand name Orajel amongst others, is an ester local anesthetic commonly used as a topical pain reliever or in cough drops.
+Benzocaine, sold under the brand name Orajel amongst others, is a local anesthetic, belonging to the amino ester drug class, commonly used as a topical painkiller or in cough drops.
 It is the active ingredient in many over-the-counter anesthetic ointments such as products for oral ulcers.
-It is also combined with antipyrine to form A/B otic drops to relieve ear pain and remove earwax.
+It is combined with antipyrine to form A/B ear drops.
 In the US, products containing benzocaine for oral application are contraindicated in children younger than two years old.
 In the European Union, the contraindication applies to children under 12 years of age.

 It was first synthesised in 1890 in Germany and approved for medical use in 1902.

 Medical uses

 Benzocaine is indicated to treat a variety of pain-related conditions.
 It may be used for: